How to Look Up an LLC in Alabama? (Most Effective Method)

 2. Use the Trademark Electronic Search System (TESS): The USPTO provides a free search tool called the Trademark Electronic Search System (TESS).
 This tool allows you to search the USPTO's database of registered trademarks and prior pending applications to find marks that could prevent registration due to a likelihood of confusion.

-4. Review the Results: The search results will provide a list of trademarks that match or are similar to the business name you searched for.
-Review the results to determine if the business name is already trademarked.
+4. Review the Results: The results will list trademarks that match or closely resemble the name you searched.
+Go through them carefully to determine whether your name is already claimed.

-5. Understand the Status Codes: Pay attention to the status codes in the search results.
-An active registration or application might indicate that the name is trademarked, while an abandoned or expired status might mean it's available.
+5. Understand the Status Codes: Pay attention to the status codes.
+An active registration or pending application means the name is likely off-limits.
+Abandoned or expired status usually means it's available — but if you're unsure, it's worth a closer look before you commit.

 State Trademark Check (SOT Website)